GoogleChromeLabs/worker-plugin/README.md

 The best part?
 That worker constructor works just fine without bundling turned on, but when bundled the result is **supported in all browsers** that support Web Workers - all the way back to IE 10!

-Workers created from Blob & data URLs or without the `{ type:'module' }` option are left unchanged.
+Workers with fully dynamic URLs, Blob URLs, data URLs or with no `{ type:'module' }` option are left unchanged.

 ## Installation